M-Kruse/GitRecycle/README.md

 Without any Query data, the workers can't search Github for repos and generate work.
 Go to the admin at http://127.0.0.1/admin/ and log in as the superuser.
 Go to the Query objects and click the + button to create a new Query object.

-The workers also need an Auth token to talk to the API.
-You can create one by going to http://127.0.0.1/admin/ clicking on Token and then creating a new token for your user.

 ## Environment Variables

-* GITRECYCLE_AUTH_TOKEN - This is the token you created in the step above
 * REPO_STORAGE_PATH - This is the path to where the repos will be saved

 ## Celery Worker